mattrjones77/configure-ad/README.md

 <img src="https://i.imgur.com/X5LhMEs.png" height="80%" width="80%" alt=""/>
 </p>
 <p>
 4.)
-After rebooting DC-1, open Active Directory Users and Computers from Tools at the top right of your Server Manager screen.
+After rebooting DC-1, open Active Directory Users and Computers (ADUC) from Tools at the top right of your Server Manager screen.
 Right click 'mydomain.com' and create two New Organizational Units.
 Title the first _EMPLOYEES and the second _ADMINS.
 Create a new User named Jane Doe with the username 'jane_admin' and assign them the same password as you used earlier when creating your domain.
 Be sure to uncheck any of the boxes on the Password window.
 Drag Jane Doe to the _ADMINS folder.
 Right-click Jane Doe and select Properties -> Member Of -> Add -> Type 'domain' -> Check Names -> Select 'Domain Admins' -> Ok -> Apply -> Ok.
 Log out of DC-1 and log back in as 'mydomain.com\jane_admin' (use this as your admin account from now on).
 </p>
 <br />